Frequently Asked Questions about the JFK Assassination Records Collection

-We will not consider any request unless the researcher has examined the digitized preservation photographs of the "Exhibits and Other Evidence from the President's Commission on the Assassination of President Kennedy (Warren Commission), 1959-1964" that are available through NARA's Archival Research Catalog (ARC).
-The Archival Research Catalog section on JFK will assist you on finding these images in ARC.
+We will not consider any request unless the researcher has examined the digitized preservation photographs of the "Exhibits and Other Evidence from the President's Commission on the Assassination of President Kennedy (Warren Commission), 1959-1964" that are available through NARA's Online Catalog.

 The records you describe are from Entry 42 [Exhibits and Other Evidence] in the Records of the Warren Commission (RG 272).
 Unlike most documents in the JFK Assassination Records Collection, NARA does not routinely serve these records to the public due to the intrinsic value of many of these exhibits and the fact that the CE's are published in the supporting volumes to the Warren Commission Report.
 If you would still like to examine the original, we will arrange an appointment so that you can view the materials.
 During the appointment, a NARA staff member will handle the records and will be present at all times.
 If you would like to make an appointment, please contact the Special Access and FOIA Staff and supply the exhibit number and a brief description of the document you wish to examine.
 For information about access to artifacts please see the FAQ above.

 Any photographs that have been published in books throughout the years were not obtained from NARA.